Skip to Main Content

 Update the Dates in the New Course

-After you copy a course from one semester to another you can change availability and due dates using the "Date Management" tool by clicking the "..." in the upper right and selecting "batch edit"
+After you copy a course from one semester to another you can change availability and due dates using the "Date Management" tool by clicking the "..." in the upper right of the content area next to the magnifying glass and selecting "batch edit"

 Options for Using Date Management